u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Workforce-Journey-Exploratory-Data-Analysis.md

 Do I look at the correlation between actions and reasons?

+I need to develop queries that produce the tables below (like a table for every action, and every action/reason pair.)

+Then I'd like to create a table that

 ## (1) DESCRIBE THE WORKFORCE JOURNEY DATA

 ### Data summary